sentinel-hub/custom-scripts/README.md

 # Collection of custom scripts
-This repository contains a collection of custom scripts for Sentinel-Hub, which can be fed to the service via the URL to the raw script.
+This repository contains a collection of custom scripts for [Sentinel-Hub](https://www.sentinel-hub.com/), which can be fed to the services via the URL.

 ## Popular RGB composites
  - [Natural color](natural_color)